elierotenberg/coding-styles/es6.md

 };
 ```

-- An object declaration MUST have spaces after each `{` and before each `}`.
+- An object declaration **must** have spaces after each `{` and before each `}`.

-- If the declaration is multiline, each line MUST end with a comma, including the last one.
+- If the declaration is multiline, each line **must** end with a comma, including the last one.

-- If the declaration is not multiline, the last value MUST NOT end with a comma.
+- If the declaration is not multiline, the last value **must not** end with a comma.

-- In an object declaration, there MUST NOT be space before each colon but at least one after each colon.
+- In an object declaration, there **must not** be space before each colon but at least one after each colon.

 ```js
 // bad